crate/crate-howtos/docs/best-practices/migrating-from-mongodb.rst

     +-------+----------+--------+----------------------+
     SELECT 1 row in set (... sec)

-But this has some limitations.
+However, this has some limitations.
 For example timestamps in long format won't be recognised as timestamps.
 Due to this limitation it is recommended to specify fields up-front.

 ..
 SEEALSO::